x4m/index_diy/README.md

 	uint16		amsupport;
 	/* opclass options support function number or 0 */
 	uint16		amoptsprocnum;
-	/* does AM support ORDER BY indexed column's value? */ bool		amcanorder;
+	/* does AM support ORDER BY indexed column's value?
+Only B-tree */ bool		amcanorder;
-	/* does AM support ORDER BY result of an operator on indexed column? */ bool		amcanorderbyop;
+	/* does AM support ORDER BY result of an operator on indexed column?
+Only GiST and SP-GiST */ bool		amcanorderbyop;
-	/* does AM support backward scanning? */ bool		amcanbackward;
+	/* does AM support backward scanning?
+Only B-tree and Hash */ bool		amcanbackward;
-	/* does AM support UNIQUE indexes? */ bool		amcanunique;
+	/* does AM support UNIQUE indexes?
+Only B-tree */ bool		amcanunique;
 	/* does AM support multi-column indexes? */ bool		amcanmulticol;